Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 However, Microsoft Teams’ free plan limitations were evident as soon as I started using the app.

-This lack of structure leaves many users forced to rely on replies, which can lead to some pretty chaotic group conversations, as everyone talks over each other, referencing different topics.
+This lack of structure leaves free users forced to rely on replies, which can lead to some pretty chaotic group conversations, as everyone talks over each other, referencing different topics.

 Messages, reactions, and replies in Microsoft Teams